ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/gc10_check_cyber_center_sensors/README.md

 The lambda handler function is `lambda_handler` which accepts the standard lambda event and context arguments.

+Key steps:

+- Validate input parameters
+- Check if running in the Audit account
+- Use STS AssumeRole to get credentials to access S3 in Audit account
+- Check if S3 object exists
+- Build compliance evaluation and send to Config via PutEvaluations API

 ## Configuration

 The following parameters can be provided in the Config Rule payload:

-- **s3ObjectPath** - Required - Full S3 path to object e.g. s3://mybucket/log_buckets.txt
+- **s3ObjectPath** - Required - Full S3 path to object e.g. s3://mybucket/architecture.pdf
-- **LogArchiveAccountName** - Required - The name of the log archive account
 - **ExecutionRoleName** - Optional - IAM Role name to assume in Audit account
 - **AuditAccountId** - Optional - Explicitly specify Audit account ID

+## Testing

+Testing requires valid Config Rule test event payload and mocking of the STS and S3 clients.

+Unit tests should cover:

+- Parameter validation
+- STS AssumeRole
+- S3 object check
+- Building Compliance evaluation

+## Logging

+Standard Python logging is used for debugging information.